ViaVersion/VIAaaS/README.md

   and [ViaRewind](https://viaversion.com/rewind) translates the connections to backend server.
 - VIAaaS auth page stores account credentials in the player's browser local storage.
 - It requires a CORS Proxy for calling Mojang APIs.
-- Account credentials aren't sent to VIAaaS instance, though it's proxied by CORS Proxy.
+- Account credentials aren't sent to VIAaaS instance by default.
 - The web page receives and validates the joinGame's session hash from VIAaaS instance.

 ## Setting up server instance